ibisTime/xn-zhpay-candroid/README.md

 # xn-zhpay-candroid
-This is zhPay-C firstVersion V1.0.0
+This is zhPay-C Version 2.0.0